Greece travel advice

 You'll find temperature and rainfall information, together with a month-by-month guide on visiting, on our guide for when to go to Greece.

-9 hours 15 upwards dependent on airline (New York to Athens)
+3 hours 30 upwards dependent on airline (London to Athens)